Rheumatoid arthritis (RA) is a chronic autoimmune disease that causes pain, swelling, stiffness, and loss of function in the joints.

 RA affects the most important joints in the body, including joints in the:

-Over time, the affected synovium destroys the cartilage and bone within joints.
-Everything around that area that is supposed to support the joint — muscles, ligaments, and tendons – will weaken.
-This breakdown of essential functions is what leads to the pain commonly associated with RA.
+Over time, the affected synovium along with the cartilage and bone next to it become eroded.
+Everything around the synovium meant to support the joint — muscles, ligaments, and tendons – slowly weaken.
+This breakdown, along with friction caused by a less functional synovial fluid leads to most of the pain commonly associated with RA.

 The Best Rheumatoid Arthritis Treatment Begins Early

 Rheumatoid arthritis is an autoimmune disorder, meaning it is caused by an anomaly in the immune system.
 However, doctors are not sure what causes the immune system to attack its own tissues.
-That being said, they have identified what could be contributing factors.
+That being said, they have identified what likely contributes to the disease.

-There are several environmental factors that, when combined with a genetic predisposition, put people at a greater risk of developing RA.
-These include:
+There are several environmental and occupational factors that, when combined with a genetic predisposition, put people at a greater risk of developing RA.
+Some of these factors include:

-Family History: Those who have a family history of rheumatoid arthritis may have a higher chance of developing the disease themselves.
+Family History: People who have a family history of rheumatoid arthritis may have a higher chance of developing the disease themselves.

-In the last few years, much research has been conducted to increase our understanding of the immune system and what makes it malfunction.
+In the last decade, much research has been conducted to increase our understanding of the immune system and what makes it malfunction.
 There have also been new therapies developed to help treat the disease.
 Some of the topics of intense research include:

 What are the genetic factors that predispose people to develop rheumatoid arthritis?